 - 1/4 cup honey

 - 2 tablespoons cold water

-- Baste goose with honey mixture.
+- Baste goose with some of the honey mixture.
 Bake, uncovered, 30 minutes longer.
-Cover and bake 1-1/2 to 2 hours longer or until a meat thermometer reads 180°, baste occasionally with honey mixture if desired.
+Cover and bake for 1-1/2 to 2 hours or until a thermometer reads 180°, basting occasionally with remaining honey mixture.
 Cover and let stand for 15-20 minutes before carving.